Job Chapter 29

 “Steps with butter” and “rock” pouring out “rivers of oil” are poetic references suggesting the extent of the abundance and luxury in which Job had once lived.

-It seemed that his entire life was running smooth.
+It seemed that his entire life was running smoothly.
 Rocky ground generally, is not a good place to produce anything.
 The olive tree seems to flourish among the rocks however.
 This was saying that God had poured His blessings upon Job, and even the rocks produced plentiful oil for him.
 In a spiritual sense, Jesus is the Rock and the oil symbolizes the Holy Spirit.

 Job 29:7 “When I went out to the gate through the city, [when] I prepared my seat in the street!”